v4iv/theleakycauldronblog/src/pages/blog/how-to-sync-child-transforms-of-a-gameobject-with-pun2.md

 Let’s first create another `struct` called `TransformSyncSettings`.
 This will determine which values we want to sync up.
 It will consist of 3 `bools` — ***x, y & z***.
 Each determining the `axis` we want to sync.

-This structure makes sense for *position* and *scale* but for rotations we should have an additional `w` component as they are `Quaternions` though let’s stick with `Euler angles` for now.
+This structure makes sense for *position* and *scale* but for rotations we should have an additional `w` parameter as they are `Quaternions` - though let’s stick with `Euler angles` for now.

 ```csharp
 [System.Serializable]